-There are several ways you can make your guinea pig’s life more interesting, and enrich their day to day routine.
-The list below has some ideas for little games and activities or other simple ways add more stimulation to your guinea pig’s life.
+There are several ways you can make your guinea pig’s life more interesting and enrich their day-to-day routine.
+The list below has some ideas for little games, activities, and other simple ways to add more stimulation to your guinea pig’s life.

 Video: 21 Things To Do With Your Guinea Pigs

 Guinea Pig Enrichment Activities, Games, and More Ideas